Breast cancer survivor offers wisdom at Faulkner satellite center

 We offer many programs to raise awareness of diversity in the workplace and build skills that enable individuals to interact effectively across differences, including:

-Supported by the Diversity and Talent Management within Human Resources, ERGs help build a unified sense of community, offer their members professional and personal development opportunities, and provide access to Institute leaders.
+Supported by the Learning, Development, and Inclusion Department within Human Resources, ERGs help build a unified sense of community, offer their members professional and personal development opportunities, and provide access to Institute leaders.

 For more information, please contact us at DFCIAsk_LGBT@dfci.harvard.edu.